top of page

 Reduced pain, clearer thinking, better sleep, calmer mood, and renewed energy often occur within weeks

-Many mainstream treatments can be retraumatising to a person experiencing Central Sensitisation.
-It is exhausting to function with it, and resources are understandably down for any further interventions in many cases.
+Many mainstream treatments can re-traumatise someone experiencing Central Sensitization.
+It is exhausting to function with in a state of constant pain, and resources are understandably low for any further interventions in many cases.

-FSM is gentle to receive, it is a nurturing experience, you don't feel the frequencies as they are subsensory, all people tend to feel is a welcome floatiness as the frequencies get to work regulating the central nervous system and resetting the neural networks that are under strain.
-FSM is a safe and restorative treatment.
+FSM is gentle to receive.
+It is a nurturing experience that supports the body's own energy and recovery system.
+You won't feel the frequencies as they are subsensory; most people tend to feel s a welcome calming floatiness as the frequencies begin to work, easing and regulating the central nervous system and peripheral nerves.
+FSM is a safe and restorative treatment that continues to work long after the initial treatment series has been received.

 Final Words: From Surviving to Thriving

-If you’ve been told your symptoms are “just stress,” or if nothing explains your widespread, shifting, and stubborn pain—you may be living with central sensitization.
+If nothing explains your widespread, ongoing pain, you may be living with central sensitization.
 You are not broken.
-Your nervous system has simply been pushed beyond its limit—and FSM offers a way to bring it back into balance without further strain.
+Your nervous system has simply been pushed beyond its limit and is struggling to regulate.
+FSM offers a way to bring it back into balance without further strain.

 HEALTHIER